BrendanEnright/IRS_audit_county_profile/README.md

   - generate visualizations of key variables and model outputs,
   - produce figures for interpretation and review, and
   - summarize major trends identified in the analysis.

+## Project Deliverables

+To review a write-up of the project, visit this link: